-Employer of Re ord (ECR): The essigne and dual hat is responsible for directing the work of the employer.
-The EON is responsible for recruiting, heing, managing and terminating all employees as a poproprime.
-The EON is responsible for directing the work of any vendors contracted to perform services.
+Employer of Record (EOR): The assigned individual that is responsible for directing the work of the employees.
+The EOR is responsible for recruiting, hiring, managing and terminating all employees as appropriate.
+The EOR is responsible for directing the work of any vendors contracted to perform services.
 The EOR tracks expenditures for employee payroll, goods, and services.
 EORs authorize the payment of timesheets by the FMA.